huggingface/Google-Cloud-Containers/containers/tgi/README.md

 To run the Docker container in GPUs you need to ensure that your hardware is supported (NVIDIA drivers on your device need to be compatible with CUDA version 12.2 or higher) and also install the NVIDIA Container Toolkit.

-To find the supported models and hardware before running the TGI DLC, feel free to check [TGI's documentation](https://huggingface.co/docs/text-generation-inference/supported_models).
+To find the supported models and hardware before running the TGI DLC, feel free to check [TGI Documentation](https://huggingface.co/docs/text-generation-inference/supported_models).

 ### Run